wandb/weave/docs/docs/guides/cookbooks/llamaindex_rag_ncert/intro.md

 # Building an English Teaching Assistant using RAG

 A lot of teachers in the education system have to spend a lot of time manually grading and evaluating their students’ answersheets which which takes up a significant chunk of their time and focus from teaching.
-In this cookbook, we attempt to showcase a recipe to build an assistant to a teacher that can help with the grading and doubt clearing of students using a Retrieval Augmented Generation (RAG) pipeline built using
+In this cookbook, we attempt to showcase a recipe to build an assistant to a teacher that can help with the grading of students' assignments and help clarify students' confusions and other questions regarding the syllabus and study material using a Retrieval Augmented Generation (RAG) pipeline built using

 - [LlamaIndex](https://www.llamaindex.ai/) as our data framework for building the RAG pipeline.
 - [GroqCloud](https://groq.com/) as our LLM vendor.